mapbox/mapbox-gl-native/platform/ios/INSTALL.md

 #### Static framework

-If your application targets iOS 7.x, you’ll need to install the static framework instead:
+You can alternatively install the SDK as a static framework:

 1. Build from source manually, per above.